 Auto-closed valid/unsolved issues and very annoying to come across.
 This is effectively sweeping problems under the rug and pretending that your F/OSS project is of higher quality than it actually is.
 This also destroys the quality signal of signal like an open/closed issue ratio – oh project P has 100 open issues versus 1000 closed?
 That’s outstanding, there has been a lot of work done in improving this project!
 Just kidding, actually 500 of those issues were auto-closed, so bugs are lurking everywhere.
 No one is perfect or has an endless amount of free time – you don’t have to fix the issue, just don’t set up automation to sweep it under the rug automatically.
 If the project is dead/not worked on often (which again, is fine), just let it look that way.
 If you’re getting anxious because of issues piling up, turn them off and you’ll feel better in no time, and people will understand (or some people may email you instead).

 If we need to do something about limiting bad (misformatted, low quality, etc) issues, then let’s do that.
 If we need to do something about limiting bad contributions (PRs that don’t pass tests, etc) to projects, then let’s do that via some sort of contributor gating features on GitLab/GitHub, but please, I don’t want to visit another issue that sounds like the one I’m having with your software and see that it was auto closed by a bot despite being relevant with no solution and seemingly no consideration by project contributors.
 If you don’t want to work on the issues for your project, then don’t – that’s fine.
-Please leave open the place (that you’re not paying for) that people can discuss the issue/bug and share approaches/history related to a certain bug.
+Please at least leave open the place (that you’re not paying for) that people can discuss the issue/bug and share approaches/history related to a certain bug.

 I’m not going to name drop any projects that do this, but you should know one or two.